hawkdshrh/resupply-stock-processor/README.md

 ## Application

-This app runs a KafkaStreams topology which consumes orders and shipments (from topics of the same name) and produces a stream of stock reservations per product SKU.
+This app runs a KafkaStreams topology which consumes supply-updates (from topic of the same name) and produces a stream of stock-level updates per product SKU.

 ### Logic
 * The "warehouse", represented by the stock-levels topic, is the master of stock and periodically updates absolute stock levels per SKU.
-* New customer orders and shipments create and release reservations on existing stock for each product SKU and quantity ordered.

 ### Assumptions
 * Updates to stock-levels per SKU always supersede previous updates.
 (Lots of things can happen in the warehouse to change stock-levels.)